 The Father’s work is also Jesus’ work.
 The Father works on the Sabbath and Jesus works on the Sabbath.
 Jesus put Himself at the same level as the Father.
 “The Father works on the Sabbath or Saturday and I work on Saturday.”
 Jesus asserted in this that He was the Lord of the divinely established Sabbath.

 This reply by Jesus became the subject of verses 19-47 because He put His work on the same level as the Father.
 Instead of correcting the prevailing view by the Jews on the Sabbath, Jesus made a statement of His equality with the Father.
-The same factors that apply to God are also His.
-Jesus work of healing was the work of God.
-The Father works every moment on behalf of creation and so does His Son.
+The same factors that applied to God were also His.
+Jesus’ work of healing was the work of God.
+The Father works every moment on behalf of creation, and so does His Son.

 Jesus’ refusal to stop performing miracles on the Sabbath rested on His deity.
-He declared that He will “keep on working” these miracles.
+He declared that He would “keep on working” these miracles.
 Both His work and the Father’s work are the same work.
-It takes work to heal but the Sabbath is for rest.
+It takes work to heal, but the Sabbath was for rest.

 Jesus claimed to be God Himself.

-Jesus’ work is consistent with the sabbath rest of the Father (Ge 2:2-3; He 4:1, 3-5).
+Jesus’ work was consistent with the Sabbath rest of the Father (Ge 2:2-3; He 4:1, 3-5).
 Jesus’ healing on the Sabbath was in tune with the Father.
 He followed the Father’s example.
-He compared Himself to the Father, with God.
+He compared Himself to the Father, to God.
 He laid down the truth that He was Lord over the Sabbath.

-Theological liberalism attempts to deny that Jesus was God Almighty.
-They want to depict Him as a finite human being with all the fallibleness that that implies.
+Theological liberalism attempts to deny that Jesus was God Almighty, wanting to depict Him as a finite human being with all the fallibility that that implies.
 This is obstinate unbelief in the extant statement of Scripture.